streamingfast/hivemapper-fleet-management/fleet-features-tests.md

 8) Attempt to connect to dashcam using the account created in Task 5 (account that was not added to the fleet)

-Expected behaviour is that you will be presented with an error, asking you to connect using a different account that has access to this dashcam.
+Expected behaviour is that you will be presented with an error, asking you to connect using a different account that has access to this dashcam, and the lock icon will appear next to Dashcam ID.

 9) Connect to dashcam using Manager account created in Task 3